Score-based generative emulation of impact-relevant Earth system model outputs: Data and Methods

 where $q^\sigma$ denotes our learned approximation of the smoothed distribution.
 This score estimate provides a direction in which we can iteratively displace the noised samples to reverse the transformation process.

-This allows us to emulate the climate model output distribution by starting from a new Gaussian sample $\tilde x\sim \cN(0, \sigma_{\max}^2)$, and evolving it in the direction of the score to produce a sample from the estimated climate model output distribution.
-Formally, the emulated climate model output distribution $q$ is then defined as $q^{\sigma}$ for $\sigma\to 0$.
-However, what this really offers is a procedure to draw samples from $q$, as we never explicitly access the distribution.
-The choice of schedule for noise levels and the integration scheme used to follow the direction of the score are important design parameters of this sampling algorithm.
-We detail our technical choices in the supplementary.
+This allows us to emulate the climate model output distribution by starting from a new Gaussian sample $\tilde x\sim \cN(0, \sigma_{\max}^2)$ for a sufficiently large $\sigma^2_{\max}$, and evolving it in the direction of the score for a decreasing $\sigma$ to produce a sample from the estimated climate model output distribution.
+The emulated climate model output distribution $q$ is then defined as $q^{\sigma}$ for $\sigma\to 0$, and this offers is a procedure to draw samples from $q$.
+The choice of $\sigma_{\max}^2$, schedule for noise levels, and the integration scheme used to follow the direction of the score are important design parameters of this sampling algorithm.
+We detail our technical choices in Section A of the supplementary.